For questions specific to Open SUNY, please refer to the Open SUNY FAQs.

 - Our online community platform is easy to use, diverse, and collaborative.
 Benefits include a range of features and functionality intended to capture and retain members, including a variety of member resources: an online platform for knowledge sharing, multiple social media channels for extended interactions, adjustable preferences, personalizations, and email notification settings, and options for various types of interactions and communications to assist members to easily search, locate, network, collaborate, participate, and share.

-- We have set the sunset date for the listserv for June 30th, 2015, giving everyone time to make this transition.
-If you are not yet a member of the COTE online community networking site, please join: http://cotecommunity.open.suny.edu/?xgi=0Sd4kS7gYEpIvI Once a member, you can join the group: http://cotecommunity.open.suny.edu/group/cote-community-call
+- If you are not yet a member of the Open SUNY Online Teaching community networking site, please join.
+Once a member, you can join the Community Call group.

-Q: Do I have to pay for Open SUNY COTE services?
+Q: Do I have to pay for Open SUNY Online Teaching Supports, Services, and Resources?

 - A: There have been questions regarding the transition to Open SUNY from SLN Education Services and the SLN points/education services/and charges to campuses.